qgis/QGIS-Documentation/source/working/working_with_raster.rst

 Histogram Tab
 ---------------

-The |tab| :guilabel:`Histogram` tab allows you to view the distribution
+The :guilabel:`Histogram` tab allows you to view the distribution
 .. index:: `raster layers!histogram` of the bands or colors in your raster.
-It is generated automaticaly when you open |tab| :guilabel:`Histogram` tab.
+It is generated automaticaly when you open :guilabel:`Histogram` tab.
 You can choose which bands to display by selecting them in the list box at the bottom left of the tab.